A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Using Normalizing Flows to Construct the Wavefunction Ansatz

 The log-density $q(r; \theta)$ may be computed for both continuous and discrete normalizing flows, where we now introduce the parameters $\theta$ of the network explicitly.
 Consider a sample $z$ chosen from the base density $\rho_z(z)$, and in analogy to $q(r)$, define $q_z(z) = \tfrac{1}{2} \log \rho_z(z)$.
 Now, in the case of a continuous normalizing flow, let $v(t)$ satisfy Equation (\ref{eq:continuous_flow}); then $q(r; \theta)$ can be by computed \citep{chen2018neural} by solving the ODE

-which is the continuous analogue of the change of variables formula.
+with $a(0) = q_z(z)$ and $q(r; \theta) = a(1)$.
+This is the continuous analogue of the change of variables formula.
 In the case of a discrete normalizing flow, fix the following notation: $r^0 = z$, $r = r^{L+1}$, and $T = T^L \circ \dots \circ T^0$.
 Then we may use a logarithmic version of the standard change of variables formula (\ref{eq:change_of_variables}):

 \parbasic{Log Domain: Gradient of the Objective} Recall that our goal in finding an approximation to the ground state wavefunction is to solve the optimization problem in Equation (\ref{eq:loss}).
 Using Equation (\ref{eq:loss_for_sgd}) and noting that $\langle \psi(\cdot; \theta) | \psi(\cdot; \theta) \rangle = 1$ since $\rho(\cdot; \theta)$ is normalized, we may write the objective function to be minimized as